shaochengx/pcmdi.github.io/staff/Xie/index.md

 ## Education

 Ph.D., 1998, State University of New York at Stony Brook.
+New York, USA.

 M.S., 1988, Chinese Academy of Meteorological Sciences.
+Beijing, China.

-B.S., 1985, Nanjing Institute of Meteorology, China.
+B.S., 1985, Nanjing Institute of Meteorology, Nanjing, China.

 ## Research Interest

-My research interests have been on climate model development and climate model evaluation, convection parameterizations, and field data analysis.
-The climate models that have been worked on are the DOE Energy Exascale Earth System Model (E3SM) and the NSF/DOE Community Atmospheric Model (CAM).
-The modeling tool used in these studies is a hierarchy process modeling approach including single-column model (SCM), cloud-resolving model (CRM), and the Cloud-Associated Parameterizations Testbed (CAPT).
-CAPT utilizes the short-range weather forecast technique in diagnosing and understanding climate model errors.
-Both field data and satellite observations are used in support climate model development and evaluation.
+My research interests include climate model development and validation, cloud and convection parameterization developments, and objective data analysis.
+I work with the DOE Energy Exascale Earth System Model (E3SM) and the NSF/DOE Community Atmospheric Model (CAM).
+I use a hierarchy process modeling approach, including single-column model (SCM), cloud-resolving model (CRM), and the Cloud-Associated Parameterizations Testbed (CAPT), to test existing and new parameterizations with both field data and satellite observations.

-As a co-lead of the Atmospheric Group of E3SM, I co-led the development of the Atmospheric component of the first generation of E3SM.
-My current climate modeling effort is to lead the development of atmospheric physics for the next generation of E3SM.
-This involves the management and coordination of 8-10 subprojects and around 30 scientists across 3 DOE labs and 5 universities and research centers.
-Specific emphasis is to integrate and assess various improvements in aerosol, clouds, and convection in E3SM at different model resolutions and develop efficient tools and strategies for high- resolution climate model tuning.
+As a co-Chair for the E3SM Atmospheric Group, I co-led the development of the first generation of E3SM Atmosphere Model (EAMv1).
+I am currently leading the development of atmospheric physics for the next generation of E3SM, which includes 8-10 subprojects and involves 30 scientists across 3 DOE labs 5 universities/research centers.
+Specific emphasis is to integrate and assess various improvements in aerosol, clouds, and convection in E3SM at various model resolutions and develop efficient tools and strategies for high- resolution climate model tuning.

-My research associated with CAPT is to systematically explore the correspondence between short- and long-timescale systematic errors in current climate models and clarify over what timescales model systematic errors develop.
+My research associated with CAPT, which utilizes the short-range weather forecast technique in diagnosing climate model errors, is to systematically explore the correspondence between short- and long-timescale systematic errors in current climate models and clarify over what timescales model systematic errors develop.
 The goal is to provide essential clue to the origins of these errors.
-The issues of particular interest include tropical precipitation errors, such as the unrealistic double ITCZ pattern in the simulated precipitation, and the overestimate of net shortwave absorbed radiation in the stratocumulus cloud decks over the eastern subtropical oceans and the Southern Ocean at about 60S.
+The issues of particular interest include tropical precipitation errors, such as the unrealistic double ITCZ pattern in the simulated precipitation, and diurnal cycle of precipitation over both tropical and mid-latitude lands.

 My research on parameterization development is mainly focused on convective trigger/closure as well as relaxation timescale for deep convection.
 Specifically, I would like to understand what physical processes and large-scale dynamic and thermodynamic control of cumulus convection and how these processes can be appropriately parameterized in climate models.
 Currently I emphasize on improving the diurnal cycle of model precipitation, particularly the elevated nocturnal precipitation over lands, through improving convective triggering mechanisms.
 I am leading a Global Atmospheric System Studies (GASS) project on modeling diurnal and semi-diurnal cycle of precipitation in different climate regimes.

 For the field data analysis, the goal is to develop necessary data products with advanced data analysis methods and quantify their uncertainty in support of cloud modeling study and climate model development.
 I have been heavily involved in the DOE Atmospheric Radiation Measurement (ARM) program since 1998.
 One of my responsibilities is to transform the detailed ARM observations into a form that can be easily used by the climate modeling community.
 Some widely used data products from my ARM science infrastructure group include the ARM best estimate dataset (ARMBE), the large-scale forcing data for SCM/CRM studies, and the ARM ensemble cloud retrieval dataset (ACRED).
 We conduct relevant research to scientifically promote ARM data particularly to the climate modeling community, which includes the ongoing effort to develop an ARM radar simulator and an ARM-oriented process diagnostics package for GCMs to facilitate use of ARM data in climate model evaluations.
 We also explore the machine learning approach to help identify data quality issues with ARM observations.

-Before I came to the United States, my research had been in the development of numerical weather forecast model for medium-range weather forecasts, which included the development of numerical methods for calculating large-scale advection terms and parameterizations of cumulus convection.
+Before I came to the United States, I had worked for 5 years at the National Meteorological Center of China.
+My research was in the development of numerical weather forecast model for medium-range weather forecasts, which included the development of numerical methods for calculating large-scale advection terms and testing various parameterizations of cumulus convection.

 ## Professional Employment

 ***Jun 2001- Present: Research Scientist, Lawrence Livermore National Laboratory (LLNL), Livermore, CA.***

-*       LLNL CLimate Leadership Team Member and group leader for the Cloud Processes Research and Modeling (CPRM) group (2013 - Present)
+*   Group leader for the Cloud Processes Research and Modeling group (2013 - Present)

+*   LLNL Climate Leadership Team Member

 *   Deputy group leader for Climate and Carbon Science (2010 – 2013)

-*       E3SM council member and leader for the DOE multi-lab & institution E3SM Next Generation Development (NGD) of Atmospheric Physics (2018 - )
+*   E3SM council member and leader for E3SM Next Generation Development (NGD) of Atmospheric Physics (2018 - )

-*       Co-Lead the E3SM Atmospheric Group for developing the first generation of E3SM Atmosphere Model (EAMv1) (2015 - 2018)
+*   PI for the DOE ARM data infrastructure project at LLNL for modeling data support (2008 – Present)

+*   PI for the DOE ARM Machine Learning Project at LLNL (2018 - 2019)

-*       Co-Lead of the DOE multi-lab & institution Climate Model Development and Validation (CMDV) project at LLNL (2016 - present)
+*   Co-Lead of the DOE multi-lab & institution Climate Model Development and Validation (CMDV) - RRM project (2016 - present)

-*       PI for the DOE Atmospheric Radiation Measurement (ARM) program science data infrastructure team at LLNL to provide data support to cloud modeling studies (2008 – Present)

 *   Co-PI for two DOE funded Earth System Modeling Projects on improving cumulus convection for E3SM.
 (2018-2021).

+*   Co-Lead the E3SM Atmospheric Group for developing the first generation of E3SM Atmosphere Model (EAMv1) (2015 - 2018)

 *   Co-PI for the DOE Cloud-Associated Parameterizations Testbed (CAPT) project at LLNL, which use the weather forecast technique to diagnose and understand climate model errors (2010 –2015)

 ***Oct 1998 - May 2001: Post-doctoral researcher, Lawrence Livermore National Laboratory, Livermore, CA.***